mhira-project/documentation/docs/4-installation-guide/1-requirements.md

 ## Network

-A stable network with required for running MHIRA storing data requires an active connection.
+A stable network connectin is required for running MHIRA.
 MHIRA does not cache data on the client device.
 Addtionally, a domain and an active SSL certificate is required as MHIRA should run using Hypertext Transfer Protocol Secure (https).

 # Backup

-An external backup location is recommended.
+An external backup is recommended.